Amaranth has been cultivated for thousands of years, with evidence of it's use dating back to pre-Columbian civilizations with

 Energy, immune support, brain development, blood support, heart disease support, lowers inflammation, lowers cholesterol, and weight loss

-Often called the " miracle tree " is rich in antioxidants, and essential nutrients.
-It supports heart health, protects the liver, reduces inflammation, and lowers cholesterol.
+Often called the "miracle tree" it is rich in antioxidants, and essential nutrients.
+Considered a "superfood" it also supports heart health, protects the liver, reduces inflammation, and lowers cholesterol.

-Moringa is native to North India but can also grow in other tropical, and sub-tropical places like Asia, and Africa.
+Moringa is native to North India but can also grow in other tropical, and sub-tropical places.
 Folk medicine has used the leaves, flowers, seeds, and roots of this plant for centuries.

 C (Ascorbic Acid)